michelfernandez/cove/site/content/english/features-business.md

     description="Add new members, adjust their pricing model and assign administration rights.">}}

   {{< features-item src="features-biz/domain-whitelist.svg"
-    headline="Whitelist your domain"
+    headline="Member auto registration"
-    description="Anyone who registers with Skribble using an e-mail address from your company automatically becomes a member of your business account.">}}
+    description="Anyone who registers with Skribble using an e-mail address from your company and automatically becomes a member of your business account (Domain Whitelisting).">}}

   {{< features-item src="features-biz/activity.svg"
     headline="Activity overview"